-First, we measure the point spread function (PSF) size from the full width at half maximums (FWHMs) of point sources in all coadded images patch by patch, and smooth the images with a Gaussian kernel to match the FWHMs to the largest PSF image (1{\mbox{$.\!\!\arcsec$}}0) to enable reliable measurement of source colors using aperture photometry.
+First, we measure the point-spread function (PSF) size from the FWHMs of point sources in all coadded images patch by patch, and we smooth the images with a Gaussian kernel to match the FWHMs to the largest PSF image (1{\mbox{$.\!\!\arcsec$}}0) to enable reliable measurement of source colors using aperture photometry.
 Next, we run SExtractor \citep{Bertin1996} in the dual image mode on the PSF-matched images using each NB as a detection band.
-The important parameters of SExtractor are set to the following values: DETECT\_MINAREA$=5$, DETECT\_THRESH$=2.0$, BACK\_SIZE$=64$.
+The important parameters of SExtractor are set to the following values: DETECT\_MINAREA$=5$, DETECT\_THRESH$=2.0$, and BACK\_SIZE$=64$.
 We use 2{\mbox{$.\!\!\arcsec$}}0-diameter aperture magnitudes to measure the colors of detected sources.

 Since our survey area is large and HSC-SSP has multiple layers with different depths, the limiting magnitudes within each survey field vary.
-Adopting a single representative value as a limiting magnitude over the fields, as often done in previous studies, would result in non-uniform detections with more sources detected in low-signal-to-noise ratio (S/N) regions (e.g., near the edge of the survey fields) with a high rate of spurious sources.
+Adopting a single representative value as a limiting magnitude over the fields, as often done in previous studies, would result in nonuniform detections with more sources detected in low-signal-to-noise ratio (S/N) regions (e.g., near the edge of the survey fields) with a high rate of spurious sources.
 To address this issue, we measure the limiting magnitudes of all bands on a patch-by-patch basis.
 After masking low-S/N regions near the edges of the survey fields, 2{\mbox{$.\!\!\arcsec$}}0-aperture magnitudes of random points in each patch are measured.
 The number of random points in each patch is generally 10,000 or a smaller value depending on the area of masked regions.
 Their standard deviations $\sigma$ are obtained from the distribution of the aperture counts by fitting a Gaussian and used as $1\sigma$ 2{\mbox{$.\!\!\arcsec$}}0-aperture limiting magnitudes.
 We show the resulting $5\sigma$ limiting magnitude maps for all filters in Figures \ref{fig:limmag0387}--\ref{fig:limmagy} in Appendix \ref{sec:ap:limmag}.
 Galactic extinction correction for all sources is also performed on a patch-by-patch basis with $A_V$ values of patch centers from the \citet{Schlafly2011} calibration and assuming the extinction curve from \citet{Fitzpatrick1999} with $R_V=3.1$.
 We select LAE candidates based on these detection catalogs and limiting magnitude maps.